MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 Ensure you complete the following installations and configuration requirements:

-1. The AzureAD and MSOnline PowerShell modules are installed.
+1. The AzureAD PowerShell module is installed.
 2. You have global administrator rights on the tenant that the script will be run against.
 3. You are assigned local administrator role on the computer that you will use to run the scripts.